19 Dec Immigration: White Paper sets out post-Brexit rules for migrants

 - Plans to phase out a new system from 2021

 Significantly, the White Paper accepts a recommendation from the independent Migration Advisory Committee to scrap the current limit of 20,700 on workers classed as high-skilled coming to the UK using “Tier 2” visas.

 Tier 2 is the name for the general work visas for non-EEA migrants who have been offered a skilled job in the UK.
 Eligible professions include nurses and doctors.
 There will be a consultation about the salary threshold of £30,000 amid opposition to such a cap from business and some cabinet members.
 The £30,000 minimum earnings rule already applies to non-EU workers in most Tier 2 visa cases but in the future it might be extended to migrants from the EU.

 Contact Our Immigration Team

-For expert advice regarding any aspect of the Tier 2 work visa category, or for expert assistance preparing a Tier 2 work visa application, contact our investment immigration barristers on 0203 384 3075 or complete our enquiry form below.
+For expert advice regarding any aspect of the Tier 2 work visa category, or for expert assistance preparing a Tier 2 work visa application, contact our investment immigration barristers on 0203 384 3075 or contact us here.